Springtime in Budapest

 Exploring the treasure box!

 As the days are getting warmer, it's becoming more pleasant to walk all day long from sight to sight in Budapest.
 Some attractions and look-out towers open after the winter while others extend their opening hours.
 Boat cruises invade the Danube, open-topped buses the roads, to lure you on a sightseeing tour.
-The most important places to visit are the Heroes' Square with the Castle of Vajdahunyad and the City Park, the Chain Bridge, the Buda Castle, the Liberty Bridge, the Parliament of Hungary, the great Synagogue, and the Citadel with the Statue of Liberty and the best view to the whole city.
+The most important places to visit are the Heroes' Square with the Castle of Vajdahunyad and the City Park, the Chain Bridge, Buda Castle, Liberty Bridge, the Parliament, the great Synagogue, and the Citadel with the Statue of Liberty and the best view to the whole city.
 Read more about the highlights of Budapest here!

 No excuse!
 Leave your smart phone / tablet / laptop in your room and swing into the saddle!
 Budapest has so many excellent bicycle roads and there's Margaret Island as cherry on top.
 The downtown is abundant with rent-a-bikes and biking-maps, but Margaret Island and the City Park also have large fields to move your limbs, throw frisbees and play some soccer.
+As you can see, there are plenty of opportunities to get moving!.

 There're plenty of sports complexes, where you can run or do some workout, and Margaret Island also boasts with a 5.3 km rekortan running track.
 So why not take a free run in beautiful ambience?